-To continue the paused monitoring of the current map, select Monitoring→Continue Map from the main application menu, or press F4.
+To continue the paused monitoring of the current map, select Monitoring→Continue Map from the main application menu.
 The corresponding monitoring state will appear in the status bar.

-Select Monitoring→Refresh Map in the main application menu or press F5 to refresh the monitoring results of the current maps without waiting for automatic updates, or when the monitoring is paused.
+Select Monitoring→Refresh Map in the main application menu or press F5 to refresh the monitoring results of the current maps.
 Moreover, if some devices are selected on the map, only those devices will be updated.
 This allows you to quickly update the status of the required devices.

-The status bar displays the total number of currently scanned devices or those devices that need to be scanned (i.e. number of scan requests being in the queue).
+The status bar displays the total number of currently locally scanned devices or those devices that need to be scanned (i.e. number of scan requests being in the queue).

 IP and MAC Gathering